 - The

-loop adds each element of thenumbers
+forloop adds each element of thenumbersarray to thesumvariable.

 9. Example: Reversing an Array